Pension

 Read the blog

 When pledged, your pension capital remains in the pension fund.
 For your bank, however, the pledge provides additional security.
-In general, the bank even regards the pledged pension capital as your own capital.
+Basically, the bank even regards the pledged pension capital as your own capital.
 The argument: This money is yours.
 If you fail to meet your financial obligations, the bank can access the pledged capital.
 The consequences for you are then the same as for an advance withdrawal.
-With this in mind, the bank is prepared to finance more than the usual 80% of the property value.
-In other words, you will receive higher debt financing that is secured with your pension fund assets.
-It’s important to know that like the second mortgage, you must repay this additional financing within 15 years.
+Against this backdrop, the bank is prepared to finance you more than the usual 80% of the property value.
+Specifically, you receive a higher level of financing, which is secured with your pension fund assets.
+But remember that you will have to repay this higher additional financing, as well as the second mortgage, within 15 years.

 How does a pledge affect your financial situation?
-Since you have borrowed a lot, you now pay a significant amount of interest.
-However, the mortgage debt has a positive impact on your taxes, and the pledge itself is not subject to tax – unlike an advance withdrawal.
-The biggest advantage, however, is that your pension capital remains unaffected: The insured benefits on retirement, disability, or death remain unchanged.
-All in all, the pledge, which may seem expensive at first glance, may even be cheaper than an advance withdrawal.
+Since you have borrowed a lot, you are now paying substantial interest.
+On the other hand, the mortgage debt has a positive impact on your taxes, and the pledge itself – unlike an advance withdrawal – is not taxed.
+However, the biggest advantage is that your pension capital remains unaffected: There will be no change to the insured benefits on retirement, disability, or death.
+The bottom line is that a pledge, which may seem expensive at first glance, can actually be cheaper than an advance withdrawal.

 • Teaser Image